 These pictures and descriptions give away plot details that you might not want to know before watching the film.

-It's basically a teen Fantasy/Horror story about four girls at a Catholic prep school who wear those plaid school girl uniforms with the big socks and practice witchcraft to get revenge on the same mean girls, liars, and bullies that we always see in high school movies.
-One of the girls, Sarah, played by Robin Tunney, who just moved to the area, mentions to the others that she used to hallucinate about snakes and bugs, the kind of heavy-handed foreshadowing I'm always happy to see in a snake movie.
-From the taxi window on her way from the airport to her new house she sees a snake on a tree.
-Then when she is unpacking, a strange man walks in holding a snake he says he found and asks her if she wants it.
+This is basically a teen Fantasy/Horror story about four girls at a Catholic prep school who become witches.
+They practice their witchcraft to get revenge on some mean girls, liars, and bullies - the type we usually see in high school movies, because they really exist.
+Sarah, one of the four girls who just moved to the area, played by Robin Tunney, tells the others that she used to hallucinate about snakes and bugs.
+(This is the kind of heavy-handed foreshadowing I'm always happy to see in a snake movie because I know what's coming.)
+Taking a taxi from the airport to her new house, Sarah sees a snake on a tree.
+Then when she is unpacking, a strange man walks into the house holding a snake he says he found and asks her if she wants it.
 She screams in fear, he drops the snake, and her father kills it with a fireplace poker.
-Sarah runs into the man later on the street holding a different snake.
-More foreshadowing...
+Later Sarah encounters the man on the street holding a different snake.

-When we see the four witches going to the beach to invoke the great spirit "Manon" each one is carrying an animal in a container.
-Nancy, the deliciously bad punk girl and the best thing about the movie, played by Fairuza Balk, is carrying a snake in a jar that seems to be her pet from the way she baby talks to it.
+After the four girls become a group of witches, they go to a beach to invoke the great spirit "Manon."
+Each girl is carrying an animal in a container.
+Nancy, the bad punk girl, played by Fairuza Balk, is carrying a snake in a jar that seems to be her pet from the way she baby talks to it.

 There are a couple of nice snake special effects, too.
-Just before Sarah starts seeing the thousands of snakes, she is sitting on the floor with light coming through a glass door that casts shadows from the metal decorations on the door onto the floor.
-When Sarah leaves the shadows are slowly animated, turning into crawling snakes.
-And when Sarah fights Nancy, Nancy's fingers turn into snakes, snakes grow out of her head and she becomes covered with cockroaches with a mouth full of worms.
-Not exactly her best look.
+Just before Sarah starts seeing the thousands of snakes, she is sitting on the floor with light coming through a glass door that casts shadows from the metal decorations on the door onto the floor, which you can see in the two pictures on the left side of the top row.
+When Sarah leaves, the shadows are slowly animated, turning into crawling snakes.